jrbarnhart/brighter-map/README.md

 Once the application is running, you can:

 - **Pan and Zoom:** Use your mouse or touch gestures to navigate the Brighter Shores map.
-- **Search:** Enter keywords into the search bar to find specific entities on the map.
+- **Search:** Enter keywords into the search bar to find specific things on the map.
 - **Filter:** Use the provided filter options to display only the types of information you are interested in.
-- **Interact:** Click on map markers or points of interest to view detailed information fetched from the Brighter API.
+- **Interact:** Click on rooms to view detailed information fetched from the Brighter API.

 ## License